jonlpersson/ed-latimore/site/_posts/2017-02-21-1-year-to-change-your-life-in-10-simple-steps.md

 As much as we enjoy the myth of the self-made person, no one ever does it alone.
 It doesn’t matter how big or small the change is.
 You’ll need help.

 Remember: no one is obliged to help you.
-People's lives are already busy enough.
+People’s lives are already busy enough.

 They have their own problems and issues to deal with.
 To have the best chance at getting help, you need to give people a good reason to help you.
 At the very least, you need to communicate in such a way that you don’t make enemies.

 This means you’ll have to get control of how you express yourself.
-You'll have to make sure that any questions you ask and any answers give are with a confident, relaxed, non-agitated tone of voice.
+You’ll have to make sure that any questions you ask and any answers give are with a confident, relaxed, non-agitated tone of voice.

-You don't have to be a ball of constant positivity, but your well-being and success will depend on whether people like you or not.
+You don’t have to be a ball of constant positivity, but your well-being and success will depend on whether people like you or not.

-It wasn't your reply that caused the problem.
+It wasn’t your reply that caused the problem.
 It was the tone of voice that you gave your reply in.
-This is a common problem with people who aren't making progress in their life.
-They simply aren't aware of how their communication is being received.
+This is a common problem with people who aren’t making progress in their life.
+They simply aren’t aware of how their communication is being received.

-As a family friend used to tell me, "It's not what you said, but how you said it."
+As a family friend used to tell me, “It’s not what you said, but how you said it.”

 What will make a big difference in your life is your ability to control your temper and non-verbal cues.
 If people have said that you look annoyed, you roll your eyes, or you raise your voice when dealing with normal people, you’re probably poor.

 You’ll likely stay that way because when people tell you that you do that, you tell them you don’t.
-Because you know it all, deserve to be talked like you're special, and it would be uncomfortable to change and become an effective communicator.
+Because you know it all, deserve to be talked like you’re special, and it would be uncomfortable to change and become an effective communicator.

 Exercise a small level of self-awareness and watch how much easier it becomes to achieve whatever goal that requires working with others.